 The Main Types of Teething Pacifiers on the Market

-A teething pacifier, unlike a sucking pacifier for a newborn, is especially designed for chewing.
-It come in a wide variety of materials and designs, depending on how far along your baby’s teeth are.
+A teething pacifier, unlike a sucking pacifier for a newborn, is specially designed for chewing.
+It comes in a wide variety of materials and designs, depending on how far along your baby’s teeth are.

 Binkies: look like regular pacifiers but with textured parts for chewing.